Plug and Play Active Learning for Object Detection: Related Work

-\textbf{Active Learning for Object Detection.} Early attempts at applying AL to object detection~\cite{agarwal2020contextual,sener2017active,yoo2019learning} involved the direct application of image classification AL algorithms.
-However, these do not account for the joint classification and localisation tasks that make up detection, or the fact that images can contain multiple different objects.
+\textbf{Active Learning for Object Detection.} Early attempts at applying AL to object detection~\cite{agarwal2020contextual,sener2017active,yoo2019learning,Yu_2022_CVPR,lyu2023box} involved the direct application of image classification AL algorithms.
+However, these do not account for the joint classification and localisation tasks that make up detection, or that images can contain multiple different objects.
 This prompted the design of AL algorithms specifically for detection.
-MDN~\cite{choi2021active} modifies an object detector to learn a Gaussian mixture model (GMM) for both the classification and regression outputs.
-The uncertainties of both tasks are then derived from the modelled GMMs.
+MDN~\cite{choi2021active} modify an object detector to learn a Gaussian mixture model (GMM) for both the classification and regression outputs, and then the uncertainties of both tasks are derived from the modelled GMMs.
 In~\cite{elezi2022not}, semi-supervised learning is used to deal with false positives and compute model uncertainty.
 MIAL~\cite{yuan2021multiple} uses adversarial training to compute model discrepancy, which is used for computing uncertainty.
-In~\cite{wu2022entropy}, detection scores are replaced by model uncertainties in NMS to find uncertain objects, and a set of diverse prototypes is used to select the most representative samples.
+DivProto~\cite{wu2022entropy} improves the AL algorithm by replacing the detection scores with model uncertainties in NMS; it also uses a set of diverse prototypes to select the most representative samples.
 However, a problem of previous works in AL for object detection is that the model architecture or training pipelines are modified to suit the AL purpose, which limits their generalisation ability across different architectures.